phuonggwt/bank-churn-paradox-analysis/README.md

 2. **Automated Re-activation Triggers:** Pivot loyalty rewards from "Tenure-based" to "Activity-based."
 Launch automated **"Welcome Back"** incentives immediately after 3 months of inactivity to wake up "Sleeping Giants."

-3. **Human-Centric Retention for Senior Segments:** Assign dedicated **Relationship Managers** for high-balance female clients (>50 years).
+3. **Human-Centric Retention for Senior Segments:** Validate this hypothesis by piloting a dedicated Relationship Manager program for high-balance female clients (>50 years).
 Focus on personalized retirement funds and health-insurance bundles instead of generic app notifications.

-4. **Optimize Product-Mix KPI:** Move away from blind cross-selling.
-Train sales teams on the **"Golden Ratio" of 2 products** to ensure customer stability and prevent "Product Overload."

----
+4. **Optimize Product-Mix KPI:** Shift from blind cross-selling to targeted portfolio reviews.
+Instead of a hard stop at a "Golden Ratio" of 2 products, treat applications for a 3rd product as a mandatory risk flag requiring a deeper creditworthiness assessment.

 ### 📂 Repository Structure
 * `data/`: Raw dataset and source links.